akaladarshi/akaladarshi/README.md

 I'm Aryan Tikarya, known as akaladarshi - the Eternal Seeker.

 - 🔭 Working On: Developing the OmniChain Platform, [DojimaNetwork](https://www.dojima.network).
-- 🌱 Currently Learning: Diving into Rust programming.
+- 🌱 Currently Learning: Thinking mathmetically, TLA+ and Rust.
 - 👯 Looking to Collaborate: Interested in projects involving Cosmos-SDK or related to the cosmos ecosystem.
 - 🤔 Seeking Ideas: Eager to contribute to projects with a purpose beyond monetary gain.
 - 💬 Let's Talk About: Life as in everything and blockchain as a transformative system.